sparkflows/sparkflows-docs/docs/security/sharing-projects.rst

 A project can be shared with multiple Groups.
 A Project is visible only to those users who belong to the groups with whom it has been shared with.

+Below, the Project is shared with the ``DEFAULT`` group.

+---image---

-The following permissions can be given on a Project when sharing it with a group.
+The following permissions can be given to a group during sharing of the project.

+---image---

+All users belonging to the group get the associated permissions on the Project.